Home / ORPAS Application Guide / ORPAS – McMaster University

 MSc (SLP): Prerequisite Courses

-Applicants are required to complete four prerequisite courses with a minimum grade in each course of 3.0 (B or 73%) on the ORPAS scale.
+Applicants are required to complete 4 prerequisite courses with a minimum grade in each course of 3.0 (B or 73%) on the 4.0 scale, according to the Undergraduate Grade Conversion Table.
 Each course can be a full credit course (6 units) or half credit (3 units).

 • 1 linguistics course at any level.
 Acceptable courses include: Phonetics, Syntax, Semantics, Language and Communication, and Speech Acoustics.

 • 1 psychology course at the second-year level or above.
-Acceptable courses include: Childhood Development, Developmental Psychology, Aging and Perception, Cognition or equivalent.
+Acceptable courses include: Childhood Development, Developmental Psychology, Aging and Perception, and Cognition.

 • 1 human anatomy or human physiology course at any level.
 The course must be directly relevant to communication (i.e., must focus on anatomy and physiology related to speaking, hearing, breathing and swallowing).